Arissj4/Empirical-analysis-of-defect-in-R-Markdown/README.md

 - `filenames` (semicolon-joined), `touches_r`, `touches_rmd`, `touches_r_or_rmd`, `is_merge`
 - `added, deleted, changed` and the unified **`diff`** (multi-line) for classification & audit

-> Tip: For sharing/browsing, you can generate a *lean* version without the `diff` column.
+> Tip: for sharing/browsing, you can also derive a lean version without the diff column while keeping the full version for analysis.

 ---